Siege of Latakia (2011): Escalation

-More than 20 tanks and APCs rolled into Latakia on 13 August, according to the London-based Syrian Observatory for Human Rights (SOHR).
+More than 20 tanks and APCs rolled into Latakia on 13 August 2011, according to the London-based Syrian Observatory for Human Rights (SOHR).
 It reported that activists said at least two civilians were killed in operations on 13 August.

-On 14 August, the opposition Local Co-ordination Committees (LCC) claimed the death toll increased dramatically as the Syrian Army commenced an artillery and tank bombardment of outskirts of Latakia and the Syrian Navy fired on neighborhoods near the coast with gunboats armed with heavy machine guns.
-The Syrian Observatory for Human Rights said it had the names of 26 confirmed dead near Latakia, while SOHR said most of the deaths were caused by machine-gunning.
+On 14 August, the opposition Local Coordination Committees (LCC) claimed the death toll increased dramatically as the Syrian Army commenced an artillery and tank bombardment of outskirts of Latakia and the Syrian Navy fired on neighborhoods near the coast with gunboats armed with heavy machine guns.
+The SOHR said it had the names of 26 confirmed dead near Latakia, while SOHR said most of the deaths were caused by machine-gun fire.
 The Syrian government said two security officers and four armed men who were terrorizing residents were killed.

-The assault reportedly continued on 15 August, when the Syrian Army ordered residents in southern and southeastern Latakia to evacuate.
-Al Jazeera reported residents claimed soldiers were arresting Palestinians in central Latakia, transporting them with buses, and corralling them inside Al-Assad Stadium.
-The Syrian Revolution Co-ordinating Union, a coalition of opposition activists, said at least six were killed throughout the day in the camp near Latakia.
-The Syrian government denied it was directing gunboats against Latakia, calling the claims absolutely baseless, and said the ships off the coast of Latakia were part of an anti-smuggling patrol.
+The military's assault reportedly continued on 15 August, when the Syrian Army ordered residents in southern and southeastern Latakia to evacuate.
+Al Jazeera reported that residents claimed soldiers were arresting Palestinians in central Latakia, transporting them with buses, and corralling them inside Al-Assad Stadium.
+The Syrian Revolution Coordinators Union, a coalition of opposition activists, said at least six were killed throughout the day in the camp near Latakia.
+The government denied it was directing gunboats against Latakia, calling the claims absolutely baseless, and said the ships off the coast of Latakia were part of an anti-smuggling patrol.
 The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) said more than 5,000 Palestinians had been forced to flee from a refugee camp on the outskirts of Latakia during the assault, and the LCC reported soldiers were moving from residence to residence in the camp and ordering the Palestinians to leave.
-The LCC also said random gunfire erupted in the area.
+The LCC also said there was random gunfire heard in the area.
 At least one resident reported the district containing the Palestinian camp was shelled, among others, and that heavy machine-gun fire was being directed at over half a dozen other neighborhoods in the city.